 Urban water restrictions

-South Gippsland Water announced that Stage 3 restrictions for Korumburra from midnight 3 May 2018.
+South Gippsland Water announced Stage 3 restrictions for Korumburra from midnight 3 May 2018, this was in place for the whole of June.
 All other towns are subject to Permanent Water Savings Rules.

 This time last year, South Gippsland Water placed Korumburra on Stage 1 restrictions.
 All other Victorian towns were subject to Permanent Water Saving Rules.

 Restrictions on diversions

 Seasonal climate outlook

-The Bureau of Meteorology (BoM) released its latest ENSO Wrap-Up on 22 May 2018.
-The El Niño–Southern Oscillation (ENSO) Outlook remains neutral —neither El Niño nor La Niña.
-Climate models favour ongoing neutral conditions for the southern hemisphere winter, despite continued warming of the tropical Pacific Ocean.
+The Bureau of Meteorology (BoM) released its latest ENSO Wrap-Up on 19 June 2018.
+The El Niño–Southern Oscillation (ENSO) Outlook has been raised to El Niño WATCH.

-BoM released its latest June to August 2018 climate outlook on 31 May 2018.
-The outlook indicates below drier than average rainfall is likely for the southeast mainland of Australia.
+BoM released its latest July to September 2018 climate outlook on 28 June 2018.
+The outlook indicates Victoria is likely to be drier and warmer than average.

 Water for the environment